Frequently Asked Questions

 Are meals included?

-Meals will not be included.
+Meals will not be included, with the exception of Fall SAVY which will have a pizza lunch included.
 Students enrolled in the Summer programs should bring a snack and a lunch.
-Students enrolled in the Saturday programs may bring a snack.
+Students enrolled in the Spring SAVY may bring a snack if they choose.

 Will I get to meet my child’s instructor?